Spring is here and now is a preferred time to plant some trees.

 - American Elm (Ulmus Americana)

-The above list is not a comprehensive list of trees that will do well in Colorado but it should give you plenty to choose or to start your research.
+The above list is not a comprehensive list of trees that will do well in Colorado but it should give you plenty to choose from or to start your research.